ftd::p1

 is based on a low-level grammar called ftd::p1

 file is composed of “sections”.
-A section looks like this:ftd::p1
+A section looks like this:

-file with two sections-- some section: the caption of the section header-1: some header value hello: world the body of the first section -- something: yo: 42
+-- section-kind section: the caption of the section header-kind header-1: some header value hello: world the body of the first section -- something: yo: 42

 section name